8 Steps to a brighter future for passenger information

 A clear strategy with business aims and objectives can greatly increase your ability to achieve your end goal.

 2. Remember who your passengers are: different people have different requirements

 There is no such thing as a ‘typical traveller’ who you can tailor your passenger information for.
 As a result, each of your passengers will have different information requirements of your organisation.

 While there may be no such thing as an average traveller, there are clearly identifiable ‘types’ of bus users, who we can – to an extent – generalise about.
 For example, inexperienced travellers will likely make greater use of pre-planning systems and journey planning tools; while experienced and confident commuters will likely have more intensive information requirements.
 Indeed, this latter group may expect information on disruptions and delays to be pushed out to them during their journey – keeping them in the loop in real-time.
-We discuss these users at greater length here.

 By gaining a comprehensive understanding of who your passengers are and their information requirements, we are more able to tailor our information solutions and services to the needs of passengers effectively.
 So this means passengers are able to access the information that works for them!